laravel/octane/README.md

 ```

 ##### Swoole Via Laravel Sail

+> **Note:** Before using Octane with Sail, ensure you have the latest version of Laravel Sail and execute `./vendor/bin/sail build --no-cache` within your application's root directory.

 Alternatively, you may develop your Swoole based Octane application using [Laravel Sail](https://laravel.com/docs/sail), the official Docker based development environment for Laravel.
 Laravel Sail includes the Swoole extension by default.
 However, you will still need to adjust the `supervisor.conf` file used by Sail to keep your application running.
 To get started, execute the `sail:publish` Artisan command: